Generalized Gross-Pitaevskii Equation for 2D Bosons with Attractive Interactions

 For attractive interactions and in the absence of an external potential ($W=0$), a possible form of the coupling constant is $g\simeq -4\pi/|\ln(R^2 B_2)|$~\cite{HammerPRL2004}, where $B_2>0$ denotes the two-body binding energy.
 This expression is, however, not as practically useful as the one for repulsive interactions.
 In particular, it cannot be straightforwardly extended to include an external trap -- essential for modeling cold-atom systems -- since the parameter $R$ must then be determined from a separate equation, which is challenging to solve numerically~\cite{Brauneis2024}.
 Furthermore, it is unclear how to use this coupling constant in time-dependent problems.
 In what follows, we propose a modified form of $g$ that circumvents these limitations.

-{\it Coupling constant.} For $W=0$, the bosonic system forms a droplet whose size, $R^2$, is exponentially smaller than that of the corresponding two-body bound state, characterized by $1/B_2$~\cite{HammerPRL2004}.
+{ {\it Framework: Coupling constant.} } For $W=0$, the bosonic system forms a droplet whose size, $R^2$, is exponentially smaller than that of the corresponding two-body bound state, with the exponent set by the particle number $N$~\cite{HammerPRL2004}.
 Consequently, the coupling $g$ in free space is mainly determined by the value of $R^2$.

-The $R$ is the only length scale of the many-body problem that determines the properties of the droplet, e.g., its density is given by $N|\psi|^2\sim F(r/R)^2/R^2$, where $r=|\mathbf{x}|$; $F$ denotes a universal function that captures the shape of the droplet.
-The exponential dependence of the parameter $R$ on $N$ and the fact that the amplitude of the function $\psi$ is given by $1/R$ motivates the following ansatz for $g$ in the limit $N\gg 1$
+The size $R$ is the only length scale of the many-body problem that determines the properties of the droplet, e.g., its density is given by $N|\psi|^2\sim F(r/R)^2/R^2$, where $r=|\mathbf{x}|$; $F$ denotes a universal function that captures the shape of the droplet.
+The exponential dependence of the parameter $R$ on $N$ and the fact that the amplitude of the function $\psi$ is given by $1/R$ motivates the following ansatz for $g$ {in the limit of large particle numbers, $N\gg 1$,}

 where $\alpha=2.607$.
-Our choice of the parameter $\alpha$ is fixed by the ground state energy derived in Ref.~\cite{Petrov2024}, as described in the Supplemental Material (SM)~\cite{supp}.
+Our choice of the parameter $\alpha$ is fixed by the ground state energy derived in Ref.~\cite{Petrov2024}, as described in the {End Matter}.
 For $W=0$, Eq.~\eqref{eq:g} is (within logarithmic accuracy) equivalent to $-4\pi/|\ln(R^2 B_2)|$ derived in Ref.~\cite{HammerPRL2004} everywhere except the points where $\psi(\mathbf{x})$ vanishes.
-This region, however, does not contribute to the energy functional in Eq.~\eqref{eq:energy} where $g$ is multiplied by $|\psi|^2$.
+This region, however, does not contribute to the energy functional in Eq.~\eqref{eq:energy} where $g$ is multiplied by~$|\psi|^2$.